frankelsammy/Fantasy-golf/README.md

 ## Project Structure
 - App/FantasyGolf
-  - Java code for calculating the scores for the tournament
+  - Python code that contains the majority of the competition logic
   - Reads the teams from a csv file and creates the league
   - Reads the leaderboard and caulculates scores
-  - Main method found in Data.java
+  - Main method found in main.py
 - App/Database
   - Code for interacting with the MongoDB database
+  - Reads the current overall learderboard for the compeition
+  - Uploads results for the current Major
 - App/data
   - Python code for reading in the golf power rankings and gettin real-time updates in the leaderboard for golf tournaments
 - App/FantasyGolfServer